MOOTENS/PROGRAMMING-YOUR-BRAND-THROUGH-THE-INTERNET/ch0 RAW.md

  ---

-All right chapter 0 why academics

-so I graduated from Southern California high school

-Henry J Kaiser High School

-it was in Fontana

-and Fontana is famous for the steel mill and the speedway

-it was actually a pound city that was made in order to produce steel for the war and others a story.

-Kamizase Aziz I would run out of gas by the time they production plant so they wouldn't be able to bond it

-it's an hour East from LA and

-from there that steel mill all those families working for the effort needed to have health care

-so one of the owners from the Kaiser steel mill Kaiser High School

-and Kaiser health care

-I graduated with a 3.8 in high school

-I was very smart growing up

-I read out on a high reading level

-I was always getting mad

-because I was pushed towards that

-I remember having to memorize the times tables up to 10 by the time I was like first second grade

-actually skip first grade because I was so smart

-I got straight A's in second grade

-but I was held back I was too short and

-they said that I would get bullied if I moved on

-I did very good in a high school because I knew the game

-the game was just memorization

-it was just read this part of the textbook answer these questions

-and you're testing to be based on memorization

-that is the lowest form of education

-but that's what we were talking and I went to Community College with the goal to become a registered nurse again.

-Very similar it is lots of memorization but you have to apply those memorization along with skills to provide patient care to be a nurse

-so everything that I through High School community College California State University Sacramento where I got my.
-Science in nursing I'm a registered nurse

-everything has taught me where I am when I'm going to be doing in the future because of everything that I've learned

-I used to be wanting to compartmentalize my life into o I only do this or I'm only there for I do this but

-in reality all of my experiences make me who I am

-from there it makes up the value that i provide back out to you.

-So the reason why I'm bringing this up in this type of media course of programming and brown through the internet

-is to let you know that you don't necessarily need a

-marketing background f

-or an art.

-Programming.

-Literally you can create whatever the f*** you want to create

-if you just put your hundred percent full form and

-instead of spinning your wheels and

-trying to figure everything out and

-try to learn from different people and

-do things kind of halfway and experiment

-I'm going to give you the guidelines that all of the other brands that are successful and companies and government Healthcare everything

-we're going to use the industry-standard launching point to where

-we're going to be growing our brand and where

-we're going to be disseminating our ideas and information into the whole world and

-this structure is through MOOTENS production and

-the whole guideline everything is compartmentalize into a box called programming your brain to the Internet

-so after I went to school and I got my nursing degree my.

-By the nursing I got my first job as a nurse I was a primary care nurse at a local federally qualified Health Center

-which is code word for we accept anyone and everyone

-in all of my skills into being able to provide the best care to everyone who came in through our doors

-I use my experience of working at Jack In The Box

-and of my schooling and of everything in order to provide the best care

-and because of that I thrive everywhere  I go

-no matter what position I am placed in

-I guarantee that I am able to make the most down call positive impact because of all of my experience

-instead of focusing just on being a nurse and having that aspect I use my education in order to achieve everything in

-Care Medical Care Health Care to a person that is sick and come in through some door

-no we need to provide this experience and education to everyone in the world

-and the healthcare Optical programming your brand through the internet is more months and

-its thoughts feelings and actions.

-And there's a lot of mental health advice that is disseminated through this program

-the basic idea of the Nursing degree and the healthcare screen back

-to be committed

-to do what the f*** you want to do

-if you are feeling anxious and you're unsure healing.

-Not Normal feeling to have okay

-you need to stop

-right

-talk

-meditate

-draw
+Chapter 0: Why

+Academics

+Tracie and I grew up in Southern California.

+We graduated from Henry J. Kaiser High School in Fontana, California.

+We graduated at the top of our classes.

+I have always been a bright and energetic child.

+I read at a high reading level my whole life.

+Our parents pushed us into mastering our academics.

+I skipped first grade because my home schooling in my first years of life put me in the advanced tier of second grade when I "should" have been in first grade.

+I was held back by public school administrators after finishing second grade.

+I had straight A's but administration sold the idea I was too "small" and would get bullied by the other students.

+I remember having to memorize all multiplication tables past 13 by the time I was in second grade.

+I received a mix of education in Southern California Schools and a Mexican Elementary Government School,

+Mexico schooling was only temporary: my dad injured his back and we lost our house in Compton, California.

+The local kids would throw rocks at me and discriminate because I had an "American" accent.

+The lunch ladies would not give me the ~$0.20 lunch of bean soup because we were "American" and we could afford to pay more.

+All chaos that happened in our life gets dealt with quickly because we take no shit from anyone.

+I always succeeded in school.

+My parents taught me to drive stick shift when I was 9 years old.

+I was introduced to photoshop and the internet that age as well by my architect cousin Peter.

+As a child, I pictured myself typing away at a computer in the tallest skyscraper in the biggest city.

+That was the idea of success I was working towards.

+2008 happened, everything since then was to find stability.

+The possibility of "just" surviving as an American was the target we were told to reach towards.

+I decided I wanted to be a registered nurse when I was 16 because I knew the education would give me the structure to accomplish everything I wanted to accomplish.

+I went to Riverside Community College with the goal to become a Licensed Registered Nurse.

+California State University Sacramento is where I got my Bachelors Of Science in Nursing (BSN).

+I am a Registered Nurse with extensive experience in Primary Care, Triaging, Urgent Care, Substance Abuse, Behavioral Health, and Motivational Interviewing.

+After graduation December 2015, I used all my skills , time, energy, and space to make design of our fur babies:

+Moo and Mittens.

+I took a picture of them straight on, cartoonized their faces in photoshop, split the images down the middle, combined, and that is how the idea of MOOTENS was created.

+When I would express my ideas through digital art, I would share these works to the world through the internet.

+I know when I put my full force and energy into creating something, it is always better it is created than not.

+When I would make accounts or have to place a "logo" I would use the the MOOTENS name and use our same logo.

+As time went on, this idea of MOOTENS kept coming back.

+Now, MOOTENS productions is a full fledged business focused on bringing together people using electronic marketing solutions in advertisement, hypermedia graphic design, and workflow optimization.

+We use our experiences in

+Business,

+Art,

+Technology,

+and Healthcare,

+In order to improve, grow, achieve, and overcome all challenges that come in life.

+---

+I know the American Public Education System.

+The public school game is mainly memorization.

+Shut up, sit down, and if you have anything to say you have to ask permission to speak and get granted the ability to grow.

+Read this part of the textbook answer these questions.

+You're getting tested based on memorization.

+University education is very similar to the public K-12 school system.

+Also lots of memorization, but you have to apply those understood ideas along with skills and communication to provide the best care.

+Memorization is the lowest form of education.

+I realize now:

+The best way to go through life is to put our full force and energy into achieving everything we want to achieve.

+The better we are able to focus our

+Thoughts,

+Feelings,

+and Actions,

+the better we are able to work towards living our ideal lives.

+All of our experience teaches us who the FUCK we are.

+What we are working towards.

+The future.

+Everything we have learned makes us who we are.

+I used to want to compartmentalize my life into limitations.

+"I only do this, or I'm only that".

+In reality, all of our experiences make us who we are.

+All of our perspective makes up the value that we provide back out to the world.

+The reason why I'm bringing this up in this Hypermedia Course of Programming Your Brand Through The Internet:

+You don't need formal education.

+You do not "NEED" licenses or certifications.

+If we learn, change, grow, and use technology to the most of our advantage,

+Literally we can create whatever the fuck we want to create.

+If we just put our hundred percent full force, Time, Energy, and Space we will accomplish everything.

+Instead of:

+Being Average.

+Spinning our wheels.

+Being Tired.

+Stop.

+We learn best from other people's stories.

+Learn from different people.

+Do everything with massive action and experiment always.

+I'm going to give you the guidelines that all of the other successful brands, companies, and agencies use to succeed.

+We're using those the industry-standard guidelines as a launching point to start off our journey.

+We're going to be growing our brand and where

+We're going to be disseminating our ideas and information into the whole world and

+This structure is through MOOTENS production and

+the whole guideline everything is compartmentalize into this program.

+We use all of our skills to be able to provide the best solutions to everyone.

+I thrive everywhere I go.

+No matter what position I am placed in,

+I guarantee that I am able to make the most positive impact because of all of my experience

+---

+Thoughts Feelings and Actions.

+There's a lot of mental health advice that is disseminated throughout this program.

+The basic idea of living our best lives:

+To be committed

+To do what the FUCK we want to do.

+If we are feeling anxious and you're unsure healing.

+It is not normal feeling to have.

+We need DO MORE.

+Write.

+Talk.

+Meditate

+Draw

 you need to work out.

 He can't just be how deep down

-you to push it down for sure but it's not the best way to live because you're not doing what you want to be doing
+We can push that negativity down for sure but it's not the best way to live.

+Because you're not doing what you want to be doing.

-do you really want to be feeling that.
+Do you really want to be feeling that?

+NO.

-You don't talk that the reason why you get that feeling is that discomfort
+The only reason we get that bad feeling

-is you knowing that you're not doing supposed to be doing.
+Is knowing we are not doing what we're supposed to be doing.

+We know what the fuck we need to do.

-What you doing so lean into that discomfort
+Lean into that discomfort

-grill the most achieve everything you want
+Grow the most, and achieve everything we want to acheive.

-to achieve through Massive Action
+Achieve through Massive Action .

-every limitation that there is in life
+Every limitation that there is in life is our own box we place ourselves in.

-with Ruby time energy space

-everything can be over, massive Action and
+The answer is always massive Action.

-the amount of Massive Action that you put in
+The amount of Massive Action that we intake and output through this world,

-literally Corley how much you get back and
+Is literally correlated to how much value we get back.

-you decide how much action you're going to put
+We decide how much action we put out.

-I'm telling you it should be.
-Do what the f*** you want to do
+I'm telling you how it should be.

-all right

-next thing when you go over how I came to the realization

-why I have this mindset and where it comes from

-next thing is going to be my set

-in the terms of the people like the

-retirement and th

-existential crisis

-setting up the structure up before hypermedia course
+Do what the FUCK we want to do.

 ---